thuyihan1206/contact-management/README.md

 A contact is a document that contains id, first_name, last_name, phone, and email.

-First and last name can never be blank.
+First name and last name can never be blank.
 Phone and email are optional fields and may be blank or not provided at all.

 # How to run
 1. Make sure you have Ruby on Rails 4.2+ and MongoDB 3.4+ installed.